-ID Conditions of Approval Document Reference requirements set out in the Public Health Act 2010 (NSW) and Public Health Regulation 2012 (NSW).
+ID Conditions of Approval Document Reference D33 The Unexpected Heritage Finds and Human Remains Procedure , as submitted to the Planning Secretary, must be implemented for the duration of construction.
+Attachment 2 Note: Human remains that are found unexpectedly during the carrying out of work may be under the jurisdiction of the NSW State Coroner and must be reported to the NSW Police immediately.
+Management of human remains in NSW is subject to requirements set out in the Public Health Act 2010 (NSW) and Public Health Regulation 2012 (NSW).
 Nothing in these conditions prevents separate procedures for the Unexpected Heritage Finds and Human Remains Procedure .
 D46 Vibration testing must be conducted during vibration generating activities that have the potential to impact on Heritage items to identify minimum working distances to prevent cosmetic damage.
 In the event that the vibration testing and attended monitoring shows that the preferred values for vibration are likely to be exceeded, the Proponent must review the construction methodology and, if necessary, implement additional mitigation measures.
 Such measures must include, but not be limited to, review or modification of excavation techniques.
 7.6.3 and NVMP D47 The Proponent must seek the advice of a heritage specialist on methods and locations for installing equipment used for vibration, movement and noise monitoring at Heritage items.
 Section 7.3.1 D48 Before conducting at-property treatment at any Heritage item identified in the documents listed in Condition A1 of this schedule, the advice of a suitably qualified and experienced built heritage expert must be obtained and implemented to ensure any such work does not have an adverse impact on the heritage significance of the item.
 Section 7.3.1, Section 8.1 and 8.2 D49 If a Heritage item is found to be structurally unsound (following inspection) a more conservative cosmetic damage criterion of 2.5 mm/s peak component particle velocity (from DIN 4150) must be applied.
-Section 7.6.2 and NVMP
+Section 7.6.3 and NVMP